xf8b/documentation/docs/xf8bot/commands/music/skip.md

 ---
 # Skip Command
 ## Info
 The `skip` command skips the current song playing.
+If the music is currently paused or stopped, it starts it back up.

 **Anyone can use this command.**